Like it or not, as adults we are still very much a product of our upbringing. So what if you were raised by narcissists without realizing it?

 A narcissistic parent

-How would you recognize if your parent or parents are narcissists?
+So, how would you recognize if your parent or parents are narcissists or covert narcissists?

 Let me ask you a couple of questions first.

 - prone to engaging in marginalized competition with you?

 - always having unreasonable expectations you can’t ever seem to reach?